Ford shifting 550 jobs to boost SUV production in Kentucky

+FILE- This Feb.
+14, 2019, file photo shows a 2019 Ford Expedition 4x4 on display at the 2019 Pittsburgh International Auto Show in Pittsburgh.
+Ford Motor Co. said Tuesday, March 19, it will shift 550 jobs to its Kentucky Truck Plant to boost production of its Expedition and Lincoln Navigator to meet growing demand for its large SUVs.
+(AP Photo/Gene J. Puskar, File)

-Ford Motor Co. said Tuesday it will shift 550 jobs to its Kentucky Truck Plant to boost production of its Expedition and Lincoln Navigator to meet growing demand for its large SUVs.
+Ford Motor Co. said Tuesday it will shift 550 jobs to its Kentucky Truck Plant to boost production of its Expedition and Lincoln Navigator vehicles to meet growing demand for its large SUVs.

 Growing sales for the Expedition and Navigator are driving a 20 percent production boost at the Louisville plant, the automaker said.

-To boost the truck plant's workforce, Ford said it will shift the jobs away from its crosstown factory — Louisville Assembly Plant, which makes the Ford Escape and Lincoln MKC.
+To increase the truck plant's workforce, Ford said it will shift the jobs away from its crosstown factory — Louisville Assembly Plant, which makes the Ford Escape and Lincoln MKC.

 Growing demand for large SUVs is fueling the employment boost at the truck plant.